RoccoW36/assign2-react-movie-app/README.md

 - **React Query DevTools** – for live query debugging
 - **Context API** – for state management (auth state)
 - **MUI Pagination** – for pagination UI
+- **Storybook** – for building and testing UI components in isolation to align with the app build

 ---